Kartikkumar04/Kartikkumar04/README.md

-- 👋 Hi, I’m @Kartikkumar04
+- 👋 Hi, I’m @Kartikkumar04.
-- 👀 I’m interested in Full Stack and AI
+- 👀 I’m interested in AI and Full Stack.
-- 🌱 I’m currently learning Python AI/ML (Full Stack----paused)
+- 🌱 I’m currently learning Python AI/ML (Full Stack----paused).
-- 💞️ I’m looking to collaborate on Instagram
+- 💞️ I’m looking to collaborate on Instagram.
-- 📫 How to reach me codedeveloperz on instagram
+- 📫 How to reach me 'codedeveloperz' on instagram .
 - 😄 Pronouns: ...
 - ⚡ Fun fact: 🙂